segaz2002/flaskstarter/README.md

 # [Flask - Kickstarter]

-A simple flask starter project to kickstart a new project
+A simple flask starter project to kickstart a new flask project.

 ## Getting Started
-* Fork this repository on GitHub
+* Fork this repository on GitHub, the sky is the limit.

 ## Bugs and Issues